 For most of its history an informal ESSD Board has supported and guided the organisation of the annual conferences.
 It was agreed at a members’ meeting at the 2015 conference that it was time to place some of the aspects of the organisation and running of the ESSD onto a more formal footing, especially elections to the ESSD Board and membership.
 An interim board to act as a working group to progress these changes was set up in November 2015 and prepared the ESSD Societal Code.
 This board reported back to members at the 2016 conference in Frankfurt, and the members present voted to approve the code and proposed changes in principle.

-In september 2017 a total of 61% of the membership voted for 7 out of 9 candidates for the ESSD Board.
-The new board then chose their officers.
+In september 2017 the first elected ESSD Board was installed.
+In october 2022 the membership voted for 7 out of 10 candidates to form the current ESSD Board.

 ESSD Board members

 Tom Decorte (Belgium) - secretariat

 Bernd Werse (Germany)